moiSentineL/moisentinel.github.io/src/blog/God is Evil.md

 excerpt: there's no way to conclude anything.
 date: 2024-02-10T12:37:08Z
 ---
 First of all, we don't know if God exists or not.
 I don't think there's a way to prove it.
-(Descarte's way of finding god. was in my opinion, buffoonery).
-But let's say away we found to prove that it exists.
-What changes will it bringing?
+(Descarte's way of finding god was in my opinion, buffoonery).
+But let's say away we found a way to prove that it exists.
+What changes will it bring?
 Perhaps people will start to ponder upon another question: "*Whose* god is this?"

 What if it isn't what we thought all along?
 What if it isn't a supernatural, omnipotent, omnipresent, omniscient being?
 What if God is not "God"?